Sending Emails in PHP with PHPMailer — SitePoint

 }

-Here we are attaching two files i.e.,
+Here, we’re attaching two files —

-file.txt which resides in the same directory as the script and
+file.txt, which resides in the same directory as the script, and

 images directory of the script directory.

-To add attachments to the email we just need to call the function
+To add attachments to the email, we just need to call the function

 addAttachment of the PHPMailer object by passing the file path as argument.
-For attaching multiple files we need to call it multiple times.
+For attaching multiple files, we need to call it multiple times.

 Using SMTP

 You can use the mail server of an another host to send email, but for this you first need to have authentication.
-For example: to send an email from Gmail’s mail server you need to have a Gmail account.
+For example, to send an email from Gmail’s mail server, you need to have a Gmail account.

 SMTP is a protocol used by mail clients to send an email send request to a mail server.
-Once the mail server verifies the email it sends it to the destination mail server.
+Once the mail server verifies the email, it sends it to the destination mail server.

-Here is an example of sending an email from Gmail’s mail server from your domain.
+Here’s an example of sending an email from Gmail’s mail server from your domain.
 You don’t need a local mail server to run the code.
-We will be using the SMTP protocol:
+We’ll be using the SMTP protocol:

 <?php